 One of the key figures in the genesis of the Menzies School of Health Research was Harry Christian Giese, AM, MBE.
 Harry Giese was the Chairman of the Foundation's Northern Territory Committee from 1979 to 1985.

-His significant contribution was detailed by Dr Eric Wigglesworth, AM after his death in 2000.
+His significant contribution was detailed by Dr Eric Wigglesworth, AM, after Mr Giese's death in 2000.